 How do I set up a local repository or feed?

 How can I bulk upload packages to my NuGet feed ?

 How can I create package out of a project or solution ?

 You can use Nuget.exe Pack command to create a NuGet package out a project.
 For more information, see [Creating package] topic.

 What is the difference between a project-level package and a solution-level package?

 A solution-level package has to be installed only once in a solution to be available for all projects in the solution.
 A project-level package must be installed separately in each project where you want to use it.
-For solution-level packages, NuGet doesn't change anything in a project, whereas in a project-level package it does.
 Typically, a solution-level package installs new commands that can be called from within the Package Manager Console window.

 Is it possible to install NuGet package without internet ?